syk1k/django-geolocation-fields/README.md

     This version of the package integrate leaflet only.
     Here is the default configuration for the fields (PointField for the moment).
     The configurations uses leaflet Map options.
-Check the leafletJS <a href="https://leafletjs.com/">doc here</a>
+Check the leafletJS
     ```python
     GEOLOCATION_FIELD = {
         "provider": "leaflet", # Two provider: Leaflet, Mapbox